Analyzing Corteva (CTVA) and Its Peers

-Corteva (NYSE:CTVA – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its peers?
-We will compare Corteva to similar companies based on the strength of its profitability, risk, institutional ownership, earnings, dividends, valuation and analyst recommendations.
+Corteva (NYSE:CTVA – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it compare to its rivals?
+We will compare Corteva to similar companies based on the strength of its earnings, institutional ownership, risk, dividends, profitability, analyst recommendations and valuation.

+This table compares Corteva and its rivals’ net margins, return on equity and return on assets.

-This table compares Corteva and its peers gross revenue, earnings per share and valuation.
+This table compares Corteva and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue